doitintl/cre-playbooks/data/databases/postgres/general/replication/pb_replication_lag.md

 ### Checklist
 - [ ] Confirm GCP or AWS
   - [ ] Request access to the customer environment
-- [ ] Confirm the version of Postgres
+- [ ] Confirm the version of PostgreSQL
 - [ ] Confirm type of replication in use
   - [ ] Cloud-managed read-replica (native replication)
   - [ ] pglogical